 You use a vacuum to clean your home — but do you ever clean your vacuum?
-Just like any other appliance, a vacuum has to be taken care of to work at its best.
+Like any other appliance, a vacuum has to be taken care of to work at its best.

-In particular, the hose is a part of the vacuum that a lot of people use for direct cleaning, and over time, it’s going to get dirty.
+In particular, the hose is a part of the vacuum that many people use for direct cleaning, and over time, it’s going to get dirty.
 There’s even a chance that the hose may become blocked if you don’t keep up with regular maintenance.

 That’s why we’re going to show you how to clean a vacuum hose so you’ll be able to keep cleaning your home efficiently.